IEEE-NITK/Video_card_logic_gates/hsync/readme.md

 The HSYNC is one of the two sub-circuits of the video card.
 This signal handles the timings of the horizontal positioning of the pixels.
 The HSYNC circuit has 4 NAND gates which handle the logic for the diplay, front porch, sync and the back porch timings.
 The circuit allows the placement of pixels from 0 to 200.
 After that front porch comes in between 200 and 210, the sync between 210 and 242 and back porch between 242 and 264.

-These different "timestamps" make for the image to be properly displayed.
+These different "timestamps" which are actually just values between different pixel numbers make for the image to be properly displayed.

 ## The HSYNC Schematic